kengz/aiva/README.md

 ## Todo
+- docs on full feature list, so devs know what they can use
 - release the simplest version of AIVA with simpler AI modules (google graph API and conceptnet, imagenet: slack might be able to take picture for bot).
 Full NLP and KB will take longer to complete.
 - warning if forever restarts
 - store cron in KB for restoration